The advisors on SMG’s IPO

 In connection with the operation, Pestalozzi represented shareholder Ringier, collaborating with the company’s in-house team led by Manuel Liatowitsch.

-Moreover, Bär & Karrer advised shareholder Mobiliar.
+Bär & Karrer advised shareholder Mobiliar, while Walder Wyss represented TX Group.

 The company